 - 1/2 cup shredded lettuce

-- 1/2 to 1 cup shredded cheese, such as cheddar
+- 1 cup shredded cheese, such as cheddar

-- 1 cup chopped tomatoes OR 1/2 cup salsa
+- 1 cup chopped tomatoes or substitute 1/2 cup salsa

-- 4 green onions, thinly sliced OR 1/2 cup diced red or white onion
+- 4 tbsp green onions, thinly sliced or substitute 1/2 cup diced red or white onion

 - 1/4 cup sliced black olives